Shiritai/Java_Learning_Record/Free_Test/Tmp2/mavenTest/Maven.md

             `groupId` : your association or group name

-            `artifactId` : name of Maven project (default to be the same as `package`)
+            `artifactId` : name of Maven project

             `version` : (1.0-SNAPSHOT) default works fine

-            `package` : directory name (default works fine)
+            `package` : directory name (default to be the same as `artifactId`)
-       4. After than, you'll see the **BUILD SUCCESS** msg in terminal, then you can open the directory of your new project and start your work!
+       4. After that, you'll see the **BUILD SUCCESS** msg in terminal, then you can open the directory of your new project and start your work!

 5. Config pom.xml
     1. To add Maven dependencies...